ratify-project/ratify/docs/README.md

 developer

+- Overhaul the root readme as this was from original creation and the design has been more finalized since then.
+Likely combined effort with the next item to streamline.
+- Streamline documentation between contributing, framework readme and providers, executor, store, verifier docs.
 - [Guidance for new plugins](https://github.com/deislabs/ratify/issues/405)
 - [Create a new plugin scaffold](https://github.com/deislabs/ratify/issues/8)
-- Streamline documentation between contributing, framework readme and providers, executor, store, verifier docs.

 examples

 - [Azure e2e walkthrough](https://github.com/deislabs/ratify/issues/59)
 - [Cosign walkthrough](https://github.com/deislabs/ratify/issues/230)
 - Using ratify in pass-through execution mode